mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # What is a code review?

-The term "code review" can refer to a range of activities, from simply reading some code over your teammate's shoulder to a 20-person meeting to dissect their code line by line.
-In this article, I use the term "code review" to refer to a process that's formal and written, but not so heavyweight as a series of in-person code inspection meetings.
+The term "code review" can refer to a range of activities, from simply reading some code over your teammate's shoulder to a 20-person meeting where you dissect code line by line.
+In this article, I use this term to refer to a process that's formal and written, but not so heavyweight as a series of in-person code inspection meetings.

 {% include image.html file="flowchart.png" alt="Code review flow" max_width="600px" img_link=true %}

 The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it's ready to be checked in to the team's codebase.
 A code review can have multiple reviewers, but I assume for simplicity that you are the sole reviewer.

 Before the code review begins, the author must create a **changelist**.
-A changelist is a set of changes to source code that the author wants to check in to the team's code repository.
+This is a set of changes to source code that the author wants to check in to the team's code repository.

 A code review begins when the author sends their changelist to the reviewer.
 Code reviews happen in **rounds**.
 Each round is one complete round-trip between the author and reviewer: the  author sends changes, and the reviewer responds with written feedback on those changes.
 Every code review has one or more rounds.

-The code review ends when the reviewer grants **approval** on the changes.
-This commonly referred to as giving "LGTM," a shorthand for "looks good to me."
+The code review ends when the reviewer **approves** the changes.
+This is commonly referred to as giving LGTM, shorthand for "looks good to me."

 # Why is this hard?